raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Windows Host Enumeration.md

 ### Weak File System Permissions
 - Path interception and DLL search order hijacking can be exploited by leveraging weak file system permissions
+	• Scheduled Tasks: Tasks can be scheduled to run with multiple permissions.
+Query scheduled tasks with the schtasks command.
+If any binary is scheduled to execute from a directory with weak file system permissions, red team can overwrite the binary with their own payload for that same privilege on next execution.
+	• Services: Most services start with SYSTEM privileges, meaning any configured service running from a directory with weak file system permissions can be overwritten to the red team payload for execution on next start.
+Services can be queried with the sc command.
+	• Registry Keys: Reviewing registry keys of binaries that will run may turn up services as well as Run keys.
 ```markdown
 # Scheduled Tasks
 C:\> schtasks /query /fo LIST /v | findstr /I /C:"Task to Run" /C:"TaskName" /C:"Run As"